Understanding SR-22 insurance in Tennessee

 How much does SR-22 insurance cost in Tennessee?

-Filing an SR-22 form is inexpensive, but the fines and higher insurance rates will be pricey.
-On average, SR-22 insurance in Tennessee costs $2,067, but rates depend on the driver and the violation.
+While filing an SR-22 form is typically inexpensive, the associated fines and increased insurance rates are costly.
+On average, SR-22 insurance in Tennessee is $2,067 but varies significantly based on the driver and infraction.

 Average SR-22 insurance cost in Tennessee by violation